ASCOMInitiative/alpyca/docs/source/index.rst

         **Start Here:** :doc:`introduction`

     ..
 Note::
-        This is version 3.0.0, the fourth release, as a pre-release.
+        This is version 3.0.0, a major release for ASCOM Platform 7.
         For release notes see `the CHANGES document
         <https://github.com/ASCOMInitiative/alpyca/blob/master/CHANGES.rst>`_ on
         the `Alpyca GitHub repository
         <https://github.com/ASCOMInitiative/alpyca>`_.